timgrossmann/StorageSystem/README.md

 Physical parts are:
   - TaoTronics USB Laser-Barcodescanner
-  - some not yet defined pc with screen
+  - any not yet defined pc with screen
   - database (in the future)